yowrexd/PyGram/README.md

 Welcome to **PyGram**, an **educational game built with Godot** that teaches the **foundations of Python programming** through fun and interactive challenges!

-Whether you're an absolute beginner or brushing up on your coding skills, PyGram turns learning into a game—literally!

 ---

 ## 📚 What is PyGram?